|BOINC in Retrospect||

 BOINC had some success.
 It enabled lots of science, and it got lots of people all over the world interested in science.
 Thanks to NSF, it paid my bills for 15 years, and it gave me freedom to do what I wanted, to travel, and to work with lots of great people.
 As a piece of software, BOINC is (mostly) beautiful, and I enjoyed designing and writing it.

 I don't take things personally.
 Life is constant disappointment for almost everyone.
-I've pretty much moved on from BOINC.
-I'm working with Dan Werthimer and some other people on a new astronomy project called PanoSETI, and I'm starting a couple of music-related projects: Numula (a Python module for creating nuanced performances) and Music Match, a web-based system for matching composers and performers, which I hope will revolutionize classical music.
+I've mostly moved on from BOINC.
+I worked with Dan Werthimer and some other people on a new astronomy project called PanoSETI, and I'm doing a couple of music-related projects: Numula (a Python module for creating nuanced performances) and Music Match, a web-based system for matching composers and performers, which I hope will revolutionize classical music.
 Music Match uses some of the BOINC web code; if that's the legacy of BOINC, I'll be pleased.